seslezak/PML-Assignment-Repo/README.md

    2. choosing the packages
    3. dividing data into two parts (training and validation)
    4. viewing the cleaned data sets
-   5. selecting models and cross-validation
+   5. training models and cross-validation
-   6. training models
-   7. validating models
+   6. validating models
-   8. running models on test data
+   7. running models on test data
-   9. assessing accuracy of prediction

 #####Viewing and Cleaning Data